 4. What treatments are available?

 Treatment for migraines include pain killers and the group of medicines, triptans.
 Derived from a building block of protein called tryptophan, triptans are designed to act on serotonin receptors in the brain.
 They attach to the receptor to cause the blood vessels to narrow, reversing the effect of the migraine.
-They include Sumatriptan and Zolmitriptan which, under special conditions, can be bought from your pharmacist without a prescription.
+They include Sumatriptan which, under special conditions, can be bought from your pharmacist without a prescription.
 It is important to note that these treatments can contribute to headaches if used more than 10 times a month.
 Long-term medicines may also be used to reduce the number of migraine attacks.

 5. Can migraines be prevented?

 As many of the triggers for migraines are food related, there are a number of dietary measures that can be tried to prevent migraines coming on.
 Research has shown that increased vitamin B levels can reduce the frequency and severity of migraines, especially in migraines with auras.
 Diets low in tyramine have been helpful for some people but not others.
 Low magnesium levels have also been linked with migraines.
 Magnesium is thought to support normal functioning of smooth muscle cells and deficiency affects the body's ability to carry oxygen in the blood and may promote contraction of the smooth muscles in the lining of blood vessels.
 It is well absorbed through the skin so oils can be used.
 Co-enzyme Q10 is another supplement with increasing evidence of reducing migraine incidence.
 Ask your pharmacist which supplements will be best for you.